agentcoinorg/AutoTx/README.md

 To connect to an existing safe:
 > poetry run safe connect --address 0x1234
+If you want to disconnect from the safe:
+> poetry run safe disconnect

 In order for the agent to be able to execute or propose transactions, the agent account needs to be added as a signer to the safe.
+You need to do this part if you're connecting to an existing safe, otherwise AutoTx will create a new safe for you with the agent account as a signer.

 To create a new agent account:
 > poetry run agent account create